 (NERD ALERT: Click here for one of their primary papers explaining the theory).

-One of the main ideas is that every athlete has 3 basic needs.
-No, it’s not food, shelter, and water although that’s true too.
-Ryan and Deci believe that every athlete has a need for Competence, a need for Autonomy, and a need for Relatedness.
+If you’re not into reading all the science behind it (I get it!) let me break it down: The main ideas is that every athlete has 3 basic needs.
+Psychologists believe that every athlete has a need for Competence, a need for Autonomy, and a need for Relatedness.

 is the belief that you are capable.
 Every athlete has a need to perceive his or her behavior and abilities as effective.
 For example, a dancer has a need to feel competent in his ability to complete the turn section in the jazz routine.
-This can be skill specific, or general.
-Like a cheerleader’s need to feel capable of the tumbling required throughout the routine.
+This can be skill specific, or more general.
+Like a dancer’s need to feel capable of hitting the hip-hop tricks required in the routine.

 is the belief that the activity or task is under your own self-control.
 In the context of sport, it often comes down to choice.
 If an athlete feels like she has some choice on the team and is involved in the decision-making process she will feel more self-motivated.